cryptpad/blog/posts/status-feb-2021.md

 ---
-title: "Feb.
-2021 status: Dark mode and organisation plans"
+title: 'Feb.
+2021 status: Dark mode and organisation plans'
 date: 2021-02-24 11:57:52
-author: David Benqué
+author: "David Benqué"
 tags:
 - status update
+cover: /images/dark-drive.png
 ---

 This is a new format of post we are starting on the blog: publishing the monthly updates that were until now only circulated in the internal XWiki newsletter.
 This will be an opportunity to regularly catch up on new features, research projects, funding/budget updates, and any other relevant news.